Tax changes for charities and volunteers

 Current tax rules for when an entity ceases charitable purposes only apply to registered charities under s HR 12 of the Income Tax Act 2007 (“the Act”).
 This excludes non-registered charities that cease being charitable at law.

-The Taxation (Annual Rates for 2017-18, Employment and Investment Income, and Remedial Matters) Bill (“the Bill”) proposes, in clause 90, a replacement for s HR 12.
-The proposed amendment would extend deregistration tax rules to any entity that derives exempt income under s CW 42 of the Act.
+The Taxation (Annual Rates for 2017-18, Employment and Investment Income, and Remedial Matters) Bill (“the Bill”) proposes, in clause 90, a replacement for section HR 12.
+The proposed amendment would extend deregistration tax rules to any entity that derives exempt income under section CW 42 of the Act.
 These entities are those who:

 Further, the current law sets out that assets that have been “distributed or applied” can be ignored in determining deregistration tax.
 However, this may allow for some deregistered charities to escape payment of tax.
 The Bill amends the words used, to clarify that assets to be excluded from this calculation will only be those “disposed of or transferred”.
 Such assets must have been disposed of or transferred:

 - In accordance with the entity’s rules; and

 Section CO 1 of the Act states that any amount received by a volunteer for voluntary activity is taxable income.
 However, this is overridden by section CW 62B, which differentiates between payments that are a reimbursement or payments which are an honorarium.

 IRD defines volunteers as “people who freely undertake activity in New Zealand that has been chosen either by them or a group of which they are a member”.
 The activity must provide some kind of public benefit and not be for the private gain of the volunteer.

 Reimbursement payments are paid to volunteers to cover expenses that have been incurred in carrying out voluntary activities.
 These payments will be considered tax-exempt income under section CW 62B if:

 - They are based on actual expenses incurred through voluntary activities; or